tvumcc/fea-visualizer/README.md

 # Finite Element Visualizer
 ![Hackatime Counter](https://hackatime-badge.hackclub.com/U091YQ9F6B0/fea-visualizer)

-This project aims to showcase the time propogation to solutions of partial differential equations on triangularly meshed surfaces in 3D space.
-Users can adjust parameters with sliders, set initial conditions with the mouse, and create surfaces from drawings or .obj files.
+This project aims to showcase the time propogation of solutions to partial differential equations on triangularly meshed surfaces in 3D space by use of the [Finite Element Method](https://en.wikipedia.org/wiki/Finite_element_method).
+Users can adjust parameters with sliders, set initial conditions with the mouse, and create surfaces from line drawings or .obj files.

 In particular, this project currently provides solvers for the following equations:
 - [Heat Equation](https://en.wikipedia.org/wiki/Heat_equation)